Tartronic acid semialdehyde

 Tartronic acid semialdehyde is the organic compound with the formula OCHCH(OH)CO_{2}H. The molecule has three functional groups, aldehyde, alcohol, and carboxylic acid.
 A white solid, it occurs naturally.
 At near neutral pH, it exists as the hydrated carboxylate (HO)_{2}CHCH(OH)CO_{2}^{−}, which is referred to as tartronate semialdehyde.
 Tartronate semialdehyde is produced and consumed on a prodigious scale as an intermediate in photorespiration, an undesirable side reaction that competes with photosynthesis.
-It is produced biologically by the condensation of two equivalents of glyoxalate:
+It is produced biologically by the condensation of two equivalents of glyoxylate: